Ultramann/Numeric-Python-Intro/README.md

 ![Example Clustering](images/example_clustering.png)

-**Note:** In practice these "blobs" exist in much high dimensions than two.
-The above plot is presented solely as a devise to gain intuition for what we're trying to accomplish with k-means.
+**Note:** In practice these "blobs" exist in a space with many more than two dimensions.
+The above plot is presented solely as a device to gain intuition for what we're trying to accomplish with k-means.

 <a name="whyk">
 ### Why k-means?